-If an RFP involves a disposition that meets one of the criteria described above for a negotiated disposition, the Contracting Officer or his/her designee may direct that the disposition of the real property be considered a negotiated disposition.
-In such circumstance, a public disclosure of the proposals would not be necessary unless otherwise required but an explanatory statement and 90 days notice (or such other period as the statute may be amended to require) would be required as detailed below.
+If an RFP involves a disposition that meets one of the criteria described above for negotiated dispositions, the Contracting Officer or his/her designee may direct that the disposition of the real property be considered a negotiated disposition.
+In such circumstance, a public disclosure of the proposals would not be necessary unless otherwise required but an explanatory statement and 90 days' notice (or such other period as the statute may be amended to require) would be required as detailed below.

 Upon meeting Title 5-A's requirements for a negotiated disposition, the decision to proceed with a negotiated disposition in a situation where an RFP will not be used is based on an analysis of the facts and nature of the project.
-In such instance, a negotiated disposition may be undertaken without limitation under the following circumstances where appropriate:
+In such instance, a negotiated disposition may be undertaken without limitation under the following circumstances (which shall be explained to the Board in writing) where appropriate:

-- risk of business relocation or expansion outside the City, based upon a written assessment of such risks - to permit expansion of business in the City - due to number of jobs to be created or retained - development of sites which lack private sector interest (as demonstrated by a failed RFP or other competitive means within the past two years) - proximity of real property to a business' existing location - to permit a person or entity contemplating the purchase or long term lease of City real property through Apple or New York City Economic Development Corporation to lease the property for purposes of investigations and/or work to be undertaken prior to the purchase or long term lease, or - other important public purpose.
+- risk of business relocation or expansion outside the City - to permit expansion of business in the City - due to number of jobs to be created or retained - development of sites which lack private sector interest (as demonstrated by a failed RFP or other competitive means within the past two years) - proximity of real property to a business' existing location, or - other important public purpose

 Regardless of the reason the negotiated disposition is deemed permissible, such competition as is "feasible" under the circumstances is still required.
-In some instances where advertisement is not used, Apple might notify neighboring businesses of an available parcel to give them the opportunity to submit a proposal, thereby effecting competition.
+In some instances where advertisement is not used, NYCIDA might notify neighboring businesses of an available parcel to give them the opportunity to submit a proposal, thereby effecting competition.
 However, in other instances, even such notification might not be feasible.
 Realistically, in certain situations a sole source disposition or little competition will be the only feasible alternative.
-In such instances, a negotiated disposition would be permissible pursuant to Title 5-A Section 2897(6)(c)(vi) in conjunction with Sections 1301(2)(g) and/or 384 (b)(4) of the New York City Charter or other statutory provisions and pursuant to Title 5-A Section 2897 (6)(c)(v).
-In cases where a sole source disposition is presented to Apple's Board of Directors for approval, the Board should be informed of the justification for doing a sole source.
+For example, if a lease is for a sum below fair market value and failure to renew could threaten relocation outside the City, loss of jobs or business failure, a sole source negotiated disposition will be permissible under Title 5-A Section 2897(6)(c)(v).
+So too, if a space is leased at fair market value to a tenant that provides many jobs and services as well as promises future economic development to the community, a sole source negotiated disposition might also be appropriate to preserve the jobs in the City.
+Similarly, if a tenant requires an adjacent available space to expand his/her business and such expansion would create new jobs and prevent the business from leaving the City, a sole source negotiated disposition at fair market value might also be appropriate.
+In cases where a sole source disposition is presented to NYCIDA's board of directors for approval, the board of directors should be informed of the justification for doing a sole source.

-If a negotiated disposition is undertaken, in accordance with Section 2897(d) of the Public Authorities Law in most cases not less than 90 days (or such other period as the statute may later require) prior to the disposal of the property, an explanatory statement must be submitted to the state comptroller, state director of the budget, state commissioner of general services and state legislature, a copy of the same to be maintained in Apple's files.
+If a negotiated disposition is undertaken, in accordance with Section 2897(d) of the PAAA, in most cases not less than 90 days (or such other period as the statute may later require) prior to the disposal of the property, an explanatory statement must be submitted to the state comptroller, state director of the budget, state commissioner of general services and state legislature, a copy of the same to be maintained in NYCIDA's files.